abdullahmujahidali/abdullahmujahidali/README.md

 ### Hi there 👋, my name is Abdullah Mujahid
 #### I am a programming learner
+ I have a passion for learning and sharing my knowledge with others as publicly as possible.
+If you found value in something I have created, please feel free to give me a shout out [@abdulladgaf](https://twitter.com/abdulladgaf/) or give some ♥ on [mail](mailto:abdullahmujahidali1@gmail.com).
+Feel free to reach out in case you want to just get in touch also.
 ![I am a programming learner](https://github.blog/wp-content/uploads/2017/05/github-for-atom.png)

 Finally decided to go with Computer Science as my passion 😁 <br>